All-American Girl (song): Music video

 The music video, which premiered January 23, 2008, was another of Underwood's many videos directed by Roman White.

 The video features several different scenes of Underwood in different outfits portraying what an All-American girl could be behind different backgrounds through a green screen.

-Throughout the video she appeared as an American Olympic swimmer, an artist/painter, a nurse, a photographer, a cowgirl, a waitress, a ballerina, a clothing designer, a chef, a cheerleader, a veterinarian, a beauty queen, a mother, a football player, a police officer, a teacher, a graduate, a college student (wearing a sweatshirt from Underwood's own sorority Sigma Sigma Sigma), a bride, a flight attendant, a news anchor, an astronaut, a firefighter, a soldier, a surgeon, a welder, a scientific chemist, a car thief and the President of the United States.
-In one scene, in a reference to Underwood's video for "Before He Cheats", she wears the same black leather jacket and sunglasses while holding a baseball bat, with the same smashed red pickup truck in the background (whenever the newswoman is shown, along the bottom screen can be seen a scrolling news track regarding the truck destruction).
-Underwood is also shown performing in a green zip-up hoodie, jeans, and black pumps in an orange room.
+Throughout the video she appeared as an American Olympic swimmer, a painter, a nurse, a photographer, a cowgirl, a waitress, a ballerina, a clothing designer, a chef, a cheerleader, a veterinarian, a beauty queen, a mother, a football player, a police officer, a teacher, a graduate, a college student (wearing a sweatshirt from Underwood's own sorority Sigma Sigma Sigma), a bride, a flight attendant, a news anchor, an astronaut, a firefighter, a soldier, a surgeon, a welder, a scientific chemist, a car thief and the President of the United States.
+In one scene, in a reference to Underwood's video for "Before He Cheats", she wears the same black leather jacket and sunglasses while holding a baseball bat, with the same smashed red pickup truck in the background (whenever the newswoman is shown, along the bottom screen can be seen a scrolling news ticker regarding the truck's destruction).
+Underwood is also shown performing in a green zip-up hoodie, jeans, and black pumps in an orange hall.

-Sales and certifications

-As of 2015, "All-American Girl" sold 1,800,000 copies in the United States.
-The song has been certified 2× Platinum by the RIAA.

 Chart performance

 The song reached number 27 on the Hot 100, becoming Underwood's seventh career Hot 100 top 40 single.
 "All-American Girl" debuted at number 58 on the country charts and has reached number one on Hot Country Songs and spent two weeks at the top, making it Underwood's fourth consecutive number one on that chart and fifth overall, her sixth consecutive number one country single overall, and her seventh number one single altogether.
 It is her first number one to spend less than three weeks at the top of the chart.
+As of 2015, "All-American Girl" sold 1,800,000 copies in the United States.
+The song has been certified 3× Platinum by the RIAA.